 3

-Leave in for 5 minutes then rinse with cool water.
+Leave for 5 minutes then rinse with cool water.
 Pat hair dry gently.

-Hair colour note: Hibiscus anthocyanins can temporarily enhance red, auburn, and dark brown hair tones β providing a natural subtle colour boost.
-This effect is temporary and washes out gradually.
-For blonde or light hair, be aware that it may impart a light pink or rose tint which fades with washing.
+Color note: Hibiscus can temporarily enhance red, auburn, and dark brown tones — a natural subtle color boost that washes out gradually.
+For blonde or light hair, it may give a light pink tint.
+This also fades with washing.

 Which Method Is Right for Your Skin Concern?